digitalrebar/doc/arch/services/ux.rst

 UX
 --

-The UX container provides an experimental UI that attempts to address more real-time feedback, scale, and configuration and monitoring the provisioner services.
+The UX container provides an experimental UI that attempts to address real time feedback, scale, and configuration, while also monitoring the :ref:`arch_service_provisioner` services.

-The UX registers with the reverse proxy as the /ux directory reference from the Admin node.
+The UX registers with the :ref:`arch_service_revproxy` as the /ux directory reference from the :ref:`arch_other_systems`.